 - PFC-free; wide zip opening for easy accommodation of hydration bladders

 6. Hydrapak Velocity 1.5 L

-The Velocity has two FlexGrip handles, making the bladder easy to access and carry and offering secure grip when pouring and filling.
-The 36 inch HydraFusion drink tube is flexible, will not kink, and offers steady flow.
-The Blaster bite valve is self-sealing after each drink and offers high flow; it also has an on/off bar which twists smoothly to prevent leakage while not in use.
+The 36-inch HydraFusion drink tube is flexible, will not kink, and offers steady flow.
+The Blaster bite valve is self-sealing after each drink and offers high flow.
+An on/off bar twists smoothly to prevent leakage while not in use.

-The Plug-N-Play connecting system allows for easy disconnecting of the tube and removal of the bladder from your backpack for easy refills; leaks are prevented with an auto shutoff valve.
-The bladder has an external capacity gauge through which you can track water intake and measure its contents.
+The Plug-N-Play connecting system allows for easy disconnecting of the tube and removal of the bladder from your backpack for easy refills.
+Leaks are prevented with an auto shutoff valve.
+The bladder has an external capacity gauge through which you can track water intake and measure contents.